Torie3/goatfc-bones/README.md

 > 💡 Tip: After remapping, test motor directions in the “Motors” tab and double-check the order before your first flight.

+---

+## ⚠️ Disclaimer

+This project is provided **as-is** without any warranty or guarantee of functionality or safety.

+By using the GoatFC-Bones design files, firmware configurations, or build instructions, you acknowledge and agree that:

+- You are solely responsible for your own safety and the safety of others.
+- You assume all risks associated with the assembly, flashing, and use of this hardware.
+- I (the creator) am **not liable** for any damage, injury, loss, or malfunction resulting from the use, misuse, or failure of this project.
+- Always follow proper electrical and flight safety practices, and ensure compliance with your local laws and regulations.

+> 🚧 Use at your own risk.
+This is an open-source DIY project intended for educational and recreational purposes (drone racing an amazing hobby!).